opnsense/docs/source/manual/install.rst

 For systems that have OPNsense installed, and the configuration is intact.
 Here is the process:

-1. Boot the system with installation media
+#.
+Boot the system with installation media
-2. Press any key when you see **“Press any key to start the configuration importer”**.
+#.
+Press any key when you see **“Press any key to start the configuration importer”**.

-   a.
+  #.
 If you see OPNsense logo you have past the Importer and will need to reboot.

-3. Type the device name of the existing drive that contains the configuration and press enter.
+#.
+Type the device name of the existing drive that contains the configuration and press enter.

-   a.
+  #.
 If Importer is successful, the boot process will continue into the Live environment using
       the stored configuration on disk.
-   b.
+  #.
 If Importer was unsuccessful you will return to device selection prompt.
 Confirm your
       device name, or you have a possible drive corruption and may need to restore from backup.

 For new installations/migrations the following process to use OPNsense Importer during boot-up:

-1. You must have a 2nd USB drive formatted with FAT or FAT32 File system.
+#.
+You must have a 2nd USB drive formatted with FAT or FAT32 File system.

-   a.
+  #.
 Preferable non-bootable USB drive.

-2. Create a **conf** directory on the root of the USB drive
+#.
+Create a **conf** directory on the root of the USB drive
-3. Place an *unencrypted* <downloaded backup>.xml into /conf and rename the file to **config.xml**
+#.
+Place an *unencrypted* <downloaded backup>.xml into /conf and rename the file to **config.xml**

 ``/conf/config.xml``

-4. Put both the Installation drive and the 2nd USB drive into the system and power up / reboot.
+#.
+Put both the Installation drive and the 2nd USB drive into the system and power up / reboot.
-5. Boot the system from the OPNsense Installation drive via BIOS or Boot Menu.
+#.
+Boot the system from the OPNsense Installation drive via BIOS or Boot Menu.
-6. Press a key when you see: **“Press any key to start the configuration importer”**
+#.
+Press a key when you see: **“Press any key to start the configuration importer”**
-7. Type the device name of the 2nd USB Drive, e.g. da0 , and press Enter.
+#.
+Type the device name of the 2nd USB Drive, e.g. da0 , and press Enter.

-   a.
+  #.
 If Importer was successful the boot process will continue to boot into the OPNsense
       Live environment using the configuration you provided.
-   b.
+  #.
 If unsuccessful importer will error and return you to the device selection prompt.
 Suggest
       repeating steps 1–3 again.

 Live environment